Boise River water or watershed scenery in Idaho

 Best flows

 Use the RiverReports Glenwood chart and USGS 13206000 together.
-Moderate, stable flows make the easiest fishing window; high releases should move you to safe banks, shorter casts, or a different river.
+Moderate, stable flows make the easiest fishing window.
+High releases should move you to safe banks, shorter casts, or a different river.

-When to skip
+When to leave

 Skip wading when flows are high, Greenbelt access is closed, water is too warm for responsible trout handling, or section-specific IDFG rules do not match your target species.